d3christ/spanwiki/wiki/manual/posters.md

 1. Publicizing your research to the scientific community
 2. Learning about other people's research and exchanging ideas
 3. Networking with potential employers and hearing about job opportunities
-4. Reconnecting with friends and former colleagues
+4. Reconnecting with former colleagues
 5. Being able to list the poster presentation on your CV

 <b>Design:</b>

-1. Make your poster as easy to read as possible by minimizing the amount of text
+1. Make your poster as easy to read as possible by minimizing the amount of text and balancing the amount of white space
-2. Consider indicating what part of a figure the viewer should be focusing on (like marking an ROI with a red circle)
+2. Consider delineating which part of a figure the viewer should be focusing on (like indicating the ROI with a red circle)
 3. Be specific with your results (an example would be to write "x increases y," rather than "x is related to y")
-4. Include the poster number and/or session number at the top to make it easier for people to find it during the presentation
+4. Include the poster number and/or section number at the top to make it easier for people to find your poster during the poster session

 <b>Submission:</b>

-1. If you submit a poster to a conference, make sure you can actually be there and present it!
+1. If you submit a poster to a conference, make sure you can actually be there and present it
-2. Underpromise, overdeliver
+2. Underpromise, overdeliver (i.e. your findings)
 3. Aim for publication